onsip/sipjs.com/content/guides/make-call.md

 #### Sending the Invite

-After the user agent has connected to the SIP server (which is a public Google server by default) we can send an invite to make a call.
+After the user agent has connected to the SIP server, we can send an invite to make a call.
 We must first catch the `connected` SIP event, to ensure that the user agent has been created and has connected.
 Once the connected event has happened, our example calls the `onConnected()` method.
 This method then creates a SIP session by sending an invite.

 To send an invite we must first create a javascript object, which contains the `mediaConstraints` variable in which we specify whether the session contains audio and video (i.e. whether it is a video call or an audio call).